vulsdoc/vuls/docs/misc-update-vuls.md

 - Update go-cve-dictionary

-If the DB schema was changed, re-create DB.
+If the DB schema was changed, use a new database.
+Vuls doesn't migrate old schema to new schema.

 ```
 $ cd $GOPATH/src/github.com/kotakanbe/go-cve-dictionary